joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 a few are more interesting like the third diagram in the second row. this has two independent copies of the very first diagram. each one contributes a factor $(g!)^2/(2g)!.$ there is no significance to the order of the two sub-drawings, so we divide by $2!,$ making the overall expression $4!\frac{(g!)^2}{(2g)!}\frac{(g!)^2}{(2g)!}\frac{1}{2!}.$

-going through the rest of the drawings and doing the same, we generate the beautiful expression
+going through the rest of the drawings and doing the same, we generate the beautiful, shimmering expression

 $$
 \begin{align}